NDR-US/ceyo-site/CODE_OF_CONDUCT.md

 ## Our Pledge

-We are committed to fostering an open and respectful environment for collaboration.

-Participants in the CEYO project are expected to treat others with respect and professionalism.
+We as contributors and maintainers pledge to make participation in the CEYO project a respectful and harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity, experience level, nationality, personal appearance, race, religion, or sexual identity and orientation.

-## Expected Behavior
+## Our Standards

+Examples of behavior that contribute to a positive environment include:

+- Using welcoming and inclusive language
+- Respecting differing viewpoints and experiences
+- Accepting constructive criticism gracefully
+- Focusing on what is best for the community
+- Showing empathy toward other contributors

-Examples of positive behavior include:
+Examples of unacceptable behavior include:

-• Respectful communication
-• Constructive feedback
-• Collaboration across disciplines
-• Responsible security disclosure

-## Unacceptable Behavior

-The following behaviors are not tolerated:

-• Harassment or discrimination
+- Harassment or discriminatory language
-• Personal attacks
+- Personal attacks or trolling
-• Threats or intimidation
-• Deliberate disruption of discussions
+- Publishing private information without permission
+- Any conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement

-Project maintainers reserve the right to remove or restrict participation from individuals who violate this Code of Conduct.
+Project maintainers are responsible for clarifying and enforcing standards of acceptable behavior and may remove, edit, or reject contributions that violate these standards.

-## Scope
+## Reporting

+Instances of abusive or unacceptable behavior may be reported to the project maintainers.

+---

-This Code of Conduct applies to:
+This Code of Conduct is adapted from the Contributor Covenant.

-• GitHub discussions
-• Pull requests
-• Issue discussions
-• Community collaboration spaces